Adam-Alive/sculpture-drf-api/README.md

 - Post
 - Profile
 - Talk
+- Booking

 ### Entity Relationship Diagrams (ERDs)
-I then constructed an ERD in Excel for each model:
+I then constructed an ERD in Excel for each model and show here the Talk and Booking models:

 ![screenshot](documentation/erd.png)

+At project completion I used [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) to auto-generate ERDs for the final project:

 ## Agile Project Management